peterkuma/ccbrowse/README.md

         ),
     }

-replacing path to the ccloud repository and username.
-In order to make ccloud available on a public domain, you can deploy an HTTP server such as [nginx](http://nginx.org/), and use this example virtual server configuration:
+replacing path to the ccbrowse repository and username.
+In order to make ccbrowse available on a public domain, you can deploy an HTTP server such as [nginx](http://nginx.org/), and use this example virtual server configuration:

     server {
             listen 80;
             listen [::]:80 default ipv6only=on;
             server_name your.domain;
-            access_log  /var/log/nginx/ccloud.access.log;
+            access_log  /var/log/nginx/ccbrowse.access.log;

             location / {
                     proxy_pass http://localhost:8080;